-If the DXM1200-X2 is configured to send data to a webserver or host system, the device creates an 'HTTP.LOG' file on the local storage device.
-The HTTP log is created only if the Logging Interval is non-zero and the HTTP enable log is set.
-An entry is placed in the HTTP log file at the Logging Interval specified by the user.
-At the Push Interval time, the HTTP log file is sent to the webserver or host system.
-If the transmission is successful, the HTTP log file is time-stamped and placed into the archive directory ('sxi').
+If the DXM Controller is configured to send data to a webserver or host system, the device creates an 'HTTP.LOG' file on the local storage device.
+The 'HTTP' log is created only if the Logging Interval is non-zero and the 'HTTP' enable log is set.
+An entry is placed in the 'HTTP' log file at the Logging Interval specified by the user.
+At the Push Interval time, if the transmission is successful, the 'HTTP' log file is time-stamped and placed into the archive directory ('sxi').
 If the transmission fails, the file remains in the root directory and subsequent Logging Intervals are appended to the file and are sent at the next Push Interval.
-See "[Ethernet and Cellular Push Retries](#) on page 58."
+See "[Ethernet and Cellular Push Retries](#)" on page 67.